Letractively/uliweb/trunk/apps/Documents/files/guestbook.rst

-Because we want to enable user input plain text and output them as HTML code, so we'll use uliweb.utils.text2html function to convert text to HTML code, and we can indeed import this function in template file, but we can also hook ``prepare_template_env`` plugin, and inject a ``text2html`` function object to template environment, so that you can use ``text2html`` directly in template.
+Because we want to enable user input plain text and output them as HTML code, so we'll use uliweb.utils.text2html function to convert text to HTML code, and we can indeed import this function in template file, but we can also bind ``prepare_template_env`` dispatch point, and inject a ``text2html`` function object to template environment, so that you can use ``text2html`` directly in template.
 Open ``GuestBook/__init__.py`` and adding below codes:

 .. code:: python

-    from uliweb.core.plugin import plugin
+    from uliweb.core.dispatch import bind

-    @plugin('prepare_template_env')
+    @bind('prepare_template_env')
     def prepare_template_env(sender, env):
         from uliweb.utils.textconvert import text2html
         env['text2html'] = text2html

-This is a plugin hook usage example, and there are some others plugin hook you can use.
+This is a dispatch receiver function usage example, and there are some others plugin hook you can use.

 Prepare Model